Iteatime/tempo-api/README.md

 ### Step 4: Install dependencies

-Navigate to the repository folder, then run the following command from your terminal to install the application's required dependencies.
+Navigate to the repository folder (i.e. if you extracted the repository in ~/Desktop, enter `cd ~/Desktop/tempo-api`), then run the following command from your terminal to install the application's required dependencies.

 `npm install`